Biography

 Other political posts

-A member of the DP since 1994, Claude Meisch was elected to Parliament for the first time in 1999 as candidate for the DP in the constituency of the South.
+A member of the DP since 1994, Claude Meisch was elected to Parliament for the first time in 1999 while standing for the DP in the district South.
 He was re-elected in 2004, 2009 and 2013.
-In Parliament, he assumed, among others, the role of vice-chairman of the Finance and Budget Committee from 2009 to 2013, and of the Committee for Family, Youth and Equal Opportunities from 2004 to 2006 and from 2009 to 2013.
+In Parliament, he assumed among others the roles of vice-chairman of the Finance and Budget Committee from 2009 to 2013 as well as vice-chairman of the Committee for Family, Youth and Equal Opportunities from 2004 to 2006 and from 2009 to 2013.

-At local level, Claude Meisch initially served as a municipal alderman in Differdange from 2000 to 2002, then as mayor from 2002 to 2013, an office he held until his appointment to the government.
+At local level, Claude Meisch initially served as an alderman in Differdange from 2000 to 2002, then as mayor from 2002 to 2013, an office he held until his appointment to the government.

 Claude Meisch served as chairman of the DP from 2004 to 2013.